 President and CEO, International Association of Innovation Professionals

 "Gordon Vala-Webb has written a really fun, imaginative and informative book in Building Smarter Organizations: How to Lead Your Zombie Back to Life.
-The books has lessons to learn that will help your organization be less like a zombie and more like a living, modern organization.
+The book has lessons to learn that will help your organization be less like a zombie and more like a living, modern organization.
 Many, like me, will read the entire book in one sitting because it is easy to read and will make you think of all sorts of ways your organization is rooted in rotting autopilot, devoid of all the processes necessary for a modern, dynamic, information driven organization."

 Dr. Jonathan Reichental

 Chief Information Officer, City of Palo Alto, California

 Gordon Vala-Webb reminds us that what has worked for organizations in the past can no longer guarantee success in our connected-digital future.
 In fact, he makes the case that failure to change in our complex, networked, unpredictable global environment will result in significant organizational inefficiencies and detached employees, and in the worst case, the complete failure of the enterprise.
 Gordon offers alternative and pragmatic approaches to delivering the future of the organization."